 - In fact, what is the whole list of external software and service used?
 It’s there too.

-- The scripts used to manage it’s own site?
-It’s there too.
+- The scripts used to manage their own site?
+They are there too.

-- Personal information, like employees actual salaries?
-Of course, are not there.
+- Personal information, like employees’ actual salaries?
+Of course, they are not there.

 Too much information?
 Maybe.
 But it’s definitively inspiring.

 Another source of personal inspiration comes from a guy on Twitter: Keijiro Takahashi.
-This japanese programmer does several mini-tools for himself but publishes everything on Github with minimalist’s licenses like MIT.
+This Japanese programmer does several mini-tools for himself but publishes everything on GitHub with minimalist licenses like MIT.

-In contrast, I was checking my LinkedIn the other day then I decided to share my Gitlab and Github accounts.
+In contrast, I was checking my LinkedIn the other day when I decided to share my GitLab and GitHub accounts.
 There are so many projects over there. #ButNot.
 Most, almost all, were private!
-Many game prototypes, small side projects.
+Many game prototypes, and small side projects.
 All locked.
-Some are basically live backups, since are not updated for ages.
-So I decided to do two things:
+Some are live backups since are not been updated for ages.
+So I decided to do a couple of things: